 Tessanae examined her daughter, and found she still did not have magic.
 She wondered how her daughter could have used divination magic without having magic herself?
 Then she remembered the prophecy of UCOMM.
 That an elf would be born without magic but have other gifts.
 Gifts that could conquer or save.
 The elves had heard of what PROPHET's chosen did with it's gifts and decided if an elf was born without magic it was an abomination.
 She realized they were raising the prophesied elf.

 Tessanae spoke to Fatoun when he returned from hunting.
 She told him what happened with Theressolae at the shop.
 "This is wonderful!" he exclaimed.
 "She is an elf.
 She was just a late bloomer with magic.
 We can return to the king and show him."

 "No," Tessanae corrected him, "she does not have magic.
 This was something different."
 She sighed, "I think we are raising the elf prophesied by UCOMM."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, John D. ClarkWrite a Review